Guatemala to Costa Rica Adventure

 The prices will load here automatically, if this does not happen for you: Click here to view Prices

 Your trip starts in Antigua, Guatemala on day 1 (make sure you don’t get a flight into the island of Antigua – it’s nowhere near this tour!)
 Day 1 is an arrival day and no activities have been planned other than your welcome meeting, so arrive into Guatemala La Aurora International Airport (GUA) any time that suits you.
-The easiest way to get to your starting accommodation is to either book an arrival transfer through us (speak to your travel adviser), or by taxi (there are fixed rates at the airport counter).
+The easiest way to get to your starting accommodation is to either book an arrival transfer through us (speak to your travel advisor), or by taxi (there are fixed rates at the airport counter).
 It is about 45 minutes’ drive from the airport to the hotel.
 On arrival at the hotel, you’ll find a note with information on the meeting time and place.

 The trip ends on day 17 in San Jose, Costa Rica.
 There are no activities planned for your departure day so leave at a time that suits you.
 San Jose International Airport (SJO) is the nearest international terminal.